SGrondin/bottleneck/README.md

 **[Quickly upgrade your application code from v1 to v2 of Bottleneck](#upgrading-to-v2)**

 Bottleneck v2 targets Node v6.0 or newer, and evergreen browsers.
-[Using an older version of Node?
-You should upgrade very soon!](https://github.com/nodejs/Release/blob/master/README.md)

 Bottleneck v1 targets ES5, which makes it compatible with any browser or Node version.
 It's still maintained, but it will not be receiving any new features.
 [Browse the v1 documentation](https://github.com/SGrondin/bottleneck/tree/version-1).